-Here we ask the overarching question: how does collective behavior mediated dispersal and gene flow interact to influence the robustness of locally adapted populations?
+Here we ask: how does collective behavior mediated dispersal and gene flow interact to influence the robustness of locally adapted populations?
 To address this question we construct a minimal eco-evolutionary model of two populations occupying different sites that are linked by straying individuals, each of which with an associated trait distribution subject to natural selection determined by local conditions.
 An important and relatively novel component of this model is the inclusion of a parameter that defines the difference in local conditions that favor different trait optima, increasing values of which correlates to populations that mix across increasingly heterogeneous environments .
 Although our proposed model is was constructed with the dynamics of salmon populations in mind, the framework is general and the conclusions are likely relevant to a diverse range of migratory organisms where locally adapted populations are linked by dispersal.
 We first show that specific rates of straying and trait heritability can have large effects on the qualitative dynamics of populations over time, in many cases giving rise to alternative steady states where one site is pushed towards very low biomass.
 The emergence of alternative steady states results in a nonlinear response of the portfolio effect as well as the time required for the metapopulation to recover after an induced disturbance, suggesting that metapopulation robustness can be quite sensitive to the combined influences of dispersal across a selective landscape.

 A second important finding of our minimal model reveals that systems with greater habitat heterogeneity (measured by an increased difference in the trait values that are optimal between sites) host an intermediate range of straying rates where the portfolio effect increases to a local maximum, signaling that under certain conditions moderate amounts of straying between populations can increase the likelihood of persistence despite the deleterious evolutionary effects overall.
 However, if we suppose that the rate of straying between two sites is correlated with distance (as indicated by empirical evidence), and that the difference in trait optima increases with distance as would be the case if the optima were associated with alternative temperature regimes (especially if sites are distributed latitudinally rather than longitudinally), even a very small amount of straying can drastically reduce the portfolio effect.
 Importantly, the qualitative nature of our results do not depend on whether the stray rate is density dependent or constant, suggesting a limited role of collective dispersal on the dynamics considered herein.